thorstenpicard/Gender-prediction-from-NYC-Citi-Bike-data/README.md

 # Citi-Bike
 Repository for analysing NYC's Citi Bike system data.

-* The project is based on the monthly Citi Bike datasets in 2019.
+The project is based on the monthly Citi Bike datasets in 2019.

-File explanation:
-* _CB-2019-dataset-creation_: removes and adds features, filters data (e.g., exclude age>=100), corrects the data types, and saves each processed dataset as a .parquet file to maintain the data types.
-Meanwhile, it keeps track of the monthly differences in trip count between the original dataset and the filtered dataset.
-This script results in 13 files: 12 .parquet files representing the monthly datasets and 1 .csv file that contains aggregated statistics per month.
-The parquet files serve as input for the classifiers.
+The 2019 sample which is used in the 2019 analysis file could not be uploaded because of GitHubs limit of 25MB.
+The sample can be downloaded via WeTransfer [here](https://we.tl/t-p6H4Zva7xV).